 It all started when…

-Recently I awoke in the night from a dream: I was looking at some of my framed photos.
-There was a descriptive plaque accompanying the images with one word to describe them: Panpsychism.
-In the darkness, I fumbled for pen and wondered…is there such a word?
-What does it mean?
-I jotted it down, and fell back to sleep.
-In the morning I searched online and found this: Panpsychism is the philosophical view that consciousness is fundamental and ubiquitous in the world.
+Recently I awoke before dawn from a dream: I was looking at some of my framed photos which were hanging at a gallery.
+There was a descriptive plaque accompanying the images with one word etched upon it: Panpsychism.
+In the darkness, I fumbled for pen, wondering…is there such a word?
+I scribbled it down, and fell back to sleep.
+When I woke up I searched online and found this: Panpsychism is the philosophical view that consciousness is fundamental and ubiquitous in the world.
 It states that mind, or soul (psyche) is a universal and primordial feature of all things—it is the doctrine or belief that everything material, however small, has an element of individual consciousness.
-And so in that moment, I learned that I am a bit of a Panpsychist.

-Photography is a way to take you with me on my daily walks, a way to portray the line between the seen and the unseen, between the known and the unknowable.
-I live in a little hamlet along the central Oregon coast, where my neighbors are surfers, poets, painters, musicians.
-We are all in love with nature.
+When I share the photos I take, it’s a way to take you along with me on my nature walks.
+I live in this sweet little hamlet along the central Oregon coast, where my neighbors are surfers, poets, painters, musicians, and all form of nature lovers.
+We all seem to be in love with nature.
 I just happen to believe that nature loves us back.